sahilsp2401/2D-Platformer-game/README.md

 2. Set up your Java development environment.

-3. Compile and run the game using your preferred IDE or command line.(Intellij Idea recommended)
+3. Compile and run the login page the game using your preferred IDE or command line.(Intellij Idea recommended)

 ## Controls